 Sheila Stewart is passionate about teaching and learning.
 For many years she worked at Parkdale Project Read, a community-based, social-justice oriented adult literacy program.
 In 2001, she moved from the vibrant community of Parkdale to the University of Toronto.
-In the Adult Education and Community Development program at the Ontario Institute for Studies in Education (OISE/UT), she coordinated the Festival of Literacies which drew together the often siloed worlds of practice, research, and policy.
+In the Adult Education and Community Development program at OISE/UT, she coordinated the Festival of Literacies which drew together the often siloed worlds of practice, research, and policy.
 She worked with literacy practitioners from Indigenous, Deaf, Francophone, and Anglophone programs, bringing together this diverse range of educators in conversation and research projects.
 In this work she became passionate about reflective practice, research in practice, and the power of small-scale inquiry and research.
 Her research has also included work on the effects of trauma on learning and how to move this research into practice.
 She is deeply interested in qualitative research, anti-racist and decolonizing approaches to research, arts-based/arts-informed research, and disability studies.

 Sheila is a writing studies faculty member at the New College Writing Centre.
 She coordinates New College’s Writing Room, a drop-in for students who are working on their essays, assignments, and graduate school applications.
 She has taught at the Women and Gender Studies Institute and in Equity Studies and Community-Engaged Learning also located at New College, University of Toronto.
 Her PhD is from the Department of Leadership, Higher, and Adult Education at the Ontario Institute for Studies in Education of the University of Toronto (OISE/UT).